shyamgj1900/tp/docs/UserGuide.md

 [`module add`](#311-add-modules-to-module-list-by-code-module-add) first before adding to timetable as only the modules added to module list can be added to the timetable

->⚠️ ️Note: Please also note that the timetable has been built to take lesson of durations in multiples of 30 min.
+>⚠️ ️Note: Please also note that the timetable has been built to take lesson of durations in multiples of 30 mins.
 > This has been done to ensure readability of the timetable on CLI when you input
 > [`timetable view`](#323-view-timetable-on-cli--timetable-view).
 So you will not be allowed to enter 15 min
 > slots of lessons onto the timetable like e.g. 1315 or 1245.